Aerosols

 Make sure that the can is completely empty before throwing it away.
 See the steps for properly emptying aerosol cans.

-By federal law, empty household hazardous waste containers (3% of material remaining or less) can be disposed in the regular trash.
-Aerosol cans that are empty or partially-full can be disposed in your community’s next household hazardous waste (HHW) collection.
+By federal law, empty household hazardous waste containers (3% of material remaining or less) can be disposed of in the regular trash.
+Aerosol cans that are empty or partially full can be disposed in your community’s next household hazardous waste (HHW) collection.

 Consider donating still usable or non-hazardous materials (furniture polish, air freshener, hairspray, shaving cream, whipped cream) to a friend, neighbor or organization that may be able to use the unwanted products.